-8.2 Report layout: The body of the Infrared NMSK Thermographic report should clearly state that laboratory procedures that follow a peer reviewed, internationally accepted guideline was utilized.
-The set of images obtained for study should be documented.
-If a standard protocol for reading images is used then this should be stated as well.
+8.2 Report layout: The body of the Infrared NMSK or SSR Thermographic report should clearly state that laboratory procedures that follow a peer-reviewed, internationally accepted guideline was utilized.
+The imager model used and the set of images obtained for study should be documented.
+If a standard protocol for obtaining and reading images is used then this should be stated as well.

-Thermographic Findings should be documented and any abnormalities noted.
+8.3 Thermographic Findings should be documented and any abnormalities, along with any pertinent normal findings, noted.
 Findings should be reported as asymmetric skin response when done as a cold stress sympathetic skin response study.
-Findings include asymmetry of > 1 degree Centigrade in > 25% of the surface area of any individual region of interest and localized hot spots.
-Other findings include call outs such as venous tortuosities.
+Findings include asymmetry of > 1 degree Centigrade in > 25% of the surface area of any individual region of interest or localized hot spots.
+Other findings include call-outs such as venous tortuosities.

-Thermographic Impressions include classification according to an accepted naming system or summarization of the Thermographic Findings.
-When recognized patterns (thermal signatures) are seen due to the clustering of findings Thermographic Impressions may include the description of that pattern (for example: a sympathetic skin response asymmetry pattern is seen in an L5 distribution) however care should be taken not to make any statements about clinical diagnosis in this section of the report.
+8.4 Thermographic Impressions include classification according to an accepted naming system or summarization of the Thermographic Findings.
+When recognized patterns (thermal signatures) are seen due to the clustering of findings, they should be noted.

+8.5 Thermographic Impressions may include the description of that pattern (for example, a sympathetic skin response asymmetry pattern is seen in an L5 distribution) however care should be taken not to make any statements about clinical diagnosis or generator of that signature in this section of the report.